julesjacobs/rust-gkat/README.md

 ## Performance and Evaluation
 Currently, we have tested `rust-gkat` on all large GKAT pairs contained in `dataset.zip`.
-One can also use `make bdd` or `make sdd` to run `rust-gkat` on all examples in the dataset.
+One can also use `make k1` or `make k2` to run `rust-gkat` on all examples in the dataset.

+### Symbolic Derivative Method
-Even for difficult examples such as `exp9000.txt`, we achieve a very competitive runtime of `0.05s` and peak memory consumption of `18MB`.
+Even for difficult examples such as `exp9000.txt`, we achieve a very competitive runtime of `0.04s` and peak memory consumption of `15MB` with the symbolic derivative method.
 ```
-➞  /usr/bin/time -l target/release/rust-gkat -m bdd ./dataset/exp9000.txt
+➞  /usr/bin/time -l ./target/release/rust-gkat -k k1 dataset/exp9000.txt
 equiv_expected = true
 equiv_result   = true
-        0.05 real         0.05 user         0.00 sys
+        0.04 real         0.04 user         0.00 sys
-            18792448  maximum resident set size
+            14532608  maximum resident set size
                    0  average shared memory size
                    0  average unshared data size
                    0  average unshared stack size
-                1286  page reclaims
+                1004  page reclaims
                    3  page faults
                    0  swaps
                    0  block input operations